 What level is the course and do I need any particular skills?

 The course is suitable for upper intermediate/advanced students who have been studying Latin for several years or have studied Latin at secondary school or university.

 How will I be taught, and will there be any work outside the class?

 Whole class work.
 Reading and translating original Latin poems, tutor posing questions and answering questions raised by the students.
-Students will be asked to prepare a translation before each class.
+Students are asked to prepare the the translation of about 100 lines before each class.